 ANNNyway.
 Carnaval was this weekend.
 Carnaval is a two-day South American/Afro-Caribbean celebration of culture which takes place in the Mission District.
 It’s awesome and terrible at the same time.
 Mostly it’s just incredibly loud and the sort of event that sends introverts like me running for cover.
 I was reminded of it by Mission Local’s headline: “SF’s Carnival Kicks Off.”

 I was going to go hiking with a friend that Saturday, but they got sick and had to cancel.
 I was left to my own devices.
 The Irish had just legalized same-sex marriage by popular vote.
 (61.1%, if memory serves.
 Erinn Go Bragh!)
-This victory perked me up and I decided to walk to the Castro and take the the tri-color out for a victory lap around Castro and 18th.
+This victory perked me up.
+I decided to take the the tri-color out for a victory lap around Castro and 18th.
 So I did: I walked to Cliff’s Hardware and bought a small Irish flag.
 The clerk who sold me my petite tricolor said “Are you buying that to celebrate?”
 I told him I was.
 He said “I’m so surprised!
 Ireland?
 Who a thunk it?
 But I’m so happy!”